Aayush0987/Finance_Summarizer/README.md

     streamlit run main.py

 📖 Usage
-	1. Enter up to 3 article URLs in the sidebar.
+- 🌐 **URL Input** – Easily paste up to 3 article URLs directly into the sidebar.
-	2. Click 🚀 Process URLs – the system will:
-	•	Load and chunk articles
-	•	Build embeddings with FAISS
-	•	Generate summaries
-	•	Perform sentiment analysis
+- 🚀 **One-Click Processing** – Load, chunk, index, summarize, and analyze sentiment with a single click.
-	3. View summaries in collapsible cards with sentiment tags.
+- 📰 **Organized View** – Read summaries in clean, collapsible cards, each tagged with a clear sentiment icon.
-	4. Apply filters (e.g., show only 🔴 Negative articles).
-	5. Search within summaries.
-	6. Download results as TXT or PDF.
-	7. Ask questions about the articles in the Q&A section.
+- ⚖️ **Sentiment Filtering** – Instantly filter articles by sentiment to focus on positive, neutral, or negative news.
+- 🔎 **Keyword Search** – Quickly search across all generated summaries to find specific keywords or topics.
+- 📥 **Flexible Downloads** – Export individual or combined summaries in either TXT or PDF format.
+- 💬 **AI-Powered Q&A** – Ask natural language questions about the content and receive AI-generated answers with sources.

 🔮 Future Improvements
-	•	📅 Daily Digest Mode: Enter a stock ticker (e.g., AAPL) → auto-fetch recent financial news.
+- 📅 **Daily Digest Mode** – Enter a stock ticker (e.g., AAPL) to automatically fetch and summarize the latest financial news.
-	•	📊 Interactive Dashboard: Graphical sentiment trends over time.
+- 📊 **Interactive Dashboard** – Visualize sentiment trends over time with an interactive graphical dashboard.
-	•	📝 Customizable Summary Length: Slider for short / medium / detailed summaries.
+- 📝 **Customizable Summaries** – Use a simple slider to adjust summary length from concise to detailed.
-	•	⚖️ Comparison Summarizer: Compare multiple articles on the same topic.
+- ⚖️ **Comparison Summarizer** – Generate a single, comparative summary from multiple articles on the same topic.